JesseEmond/blitz-2025-registration/README.md

 - Update threats.

 #### Common Threat Logic
-Now, before going into the logic of each threat, it's helpful to describe a few utility classes and methods that are available and will be used in the per-bot logic.
+Now, before going into the logic of each threat, it's helpful to describe a few utility classes and methods that are available and will be used in the per-threat logic.

 ##### Random Number Generation
 Each threat [stores](https://github.com/JesseEmond/blitz-2025-registration/blob/a179249c7b6a6c618dab7975739a3f4ee013114f/disassembled_js/490a918d96484178d4b23d814405ac87/challenge/threats/threat.decomp.js#L448) an internal seed that starts at `0`.
 Every time a new number is generated, that seed is incremented.
 You'll see that the random number generation is a bit unique, and honestly I'm not sure how feasible it would be to clone the server's logic if we weren't reversing the assembly here!